lc-2025/lc-2.0/README.md

 ## About

-A full-stack website based on _NextJS_ and _Sanity_ consisting of a professional portfolio for personal branding.
+A JAMstack website based on _NextJS_ and _Sanity_ consisting of a professional portfolio for personal branding.

 © LC <ↄ All Rights reserved.